 Since torque motors are often used in precision applications and do not have a gear reduction, they usually require very high-resolution absolute feedback.
 This is especially important for applications that need to spend a lot of time near 0 rpm, like an elevator or dynamometer.

 KEB drives support all the major absolute encoder formats including BiSS, EnDat 2.1, EnDat 2.2, Hiperface, SSI Sin/Cos, etc. Newer KEB drive platforms feature a multi-encoder interface so the drives support all these feedback types as standard.
 Simply use the appropriate feedback cable depending on the motor type.

-Optimal motor control will require a complete motor learn where the drive learns critical motor characteristics like resistance, inductance across a range of excited frequrencies.
+Optimal motor control requires complete motor learning where the drive learns critical motor characteristics like resistance, inductance across a range of exciting frequencies.
 Also, an encoder learn is usually needed to learn the offset between the mounted encoder and the rotor magnets.